-This is an attractively colored Asian species with a red head and black/grey body.
-They are large ants with queens that are 17 - 20 mm and workers between 11 - 13 mm, and they also have a very large impressive major caste that is a similar size to the queens at 17 - 18 mm.
+This is an attractively coloured Asian species with a red head and black/grey body.
+They are large ants with queens that are 17 - 20 mm and workers between 11 - 13 mm, and they have a very large impressive major caste that is a similar size to the queens at 17 - 18 mm.
+Interestingly they also emit a distinct sweet floral type aroma when handled or threatened.

 They are mainly nocturnal and tend to forage at night when day predators like birds are not active.
-However, in low light conditions they will also show activity during the day.
-In captivity they will feed on a sugar / water or honey mix and dead insects.
-Interestingly this species also emits a distinct sweet floral type aroma when handled or threatened.
-They are active year-round and do not need a rest period, although in their natural habitat there is a distinct cool season with night temperatures around 12 - 15 degrees centigrade which lasts for about two months.
+However, in low light conditions, they will also show activity during the day.
+Keeping their artificial enclosure in a low light location will encourage them to forage during the day.
+In captivity, they will feed on a sugar / water or honey mix and dead insects.
+They are active year-round and do not need a rest period, and they seem to prefer a temperature of between 25 - 28°C, although in their natural habitat there is a distinct cool season in December/January with night temperatures of around 12 - 15°C which lasts for about two months.

 Previously most of the queens and colonies of this species reached the trade from the Chinese wholesalers and the stocks fertility was a bit dubious, with many reported infertile queens and colonies failing to rear any new brood.
 The queens and colonies I am offering are all collected from Thailand and as such will bring a new gene pool into cultivation.
-They have all been kept in captivity for a minimum time of one complete brood cycle – some much longer, confirming that the queens are fertile.
+They have all been kept in captivity for a minimum time of one complete brood cycle, some much longer, confirming that the queens are fertile.

 Due to their slow development in the initial stage foundation queens are only recommended for the more experienced hobbyists.
-Young colonies are easier to care for, and should respond well for the average hobbyist.
+Young colonies are easier to care for and should respond well for the average hobbyist.